Coleridge-Initiative/RCApi/README.md

   * [RePEc](https://ideas.repec.org/api.html)

-See `enrich_pubs.ipynb` for example API usage to pull federated metadata for a publication.
+See `docs/enrich_pubs.ipynb` for example API usage to pull the federated metadata for a publication.

 For more background about *open access publications* see: